City-of-Helsinki/linkedcomponents-ui/README.md

     docker compose up

-The web application should run at http://localhost:3000
+The web application is running at http://localhost:3000

 ## Running production version with Docker